mitchandrade8/mitchandrade8/README.md

  🔭 I’m currently working on personal SwiftUI Porjects to push onto the AppStore.

  🌱 I’m currently learning how to become a professional Software Engineer.
-At a Junior level currently by going over alot of topics and core concepts & principles to reach Senior Dev soon!
+At a Junior level currently but going over core concepts & principles to reach Senior Dev soon!

- 👯 I’m looking to collaborate on anything that will help me grow my skills and portfolio.
+ 👯 I’m looking to collaborate on anything that will help me grow my skillset and portfolio.

  <!--
 - 🤔 I’m looking for help with ...